sybrew/the-seo-framework/readme.txt

 	* **Structured data:**
 		* The Schema.org structured data generator has been upgraded to output graphs instead of simple, separated scripts.
 			* The way we've implemented it is faster and robust than ever before, and it finally allows for rapid implementation for new types.
 This also means that we had to abandon all filters (see the developer notes far below).
-				* TODO: It may not be as fast as before in net, because we output much more data.
-					-> Resolve this by memoizing descriptions and titles and URLs?
-						-> 5.0.1?
 		* Because the data is much more expansive, we've added a new toggle to enable all structured data.
 			* This toggle is enabled by default for all new users of TSF.
 			* This toggle is enabled for existing users if Sitelinks Search Box, Authorized Presence, or Breadcrumbs were enabled.